wp-staging/wp-staging/readme.txt

 [Read here](https://wp-staging.com/docs/activate-permalinks-staging-site/ "activate permalinks on staging site") how to activate permalinks on the staging site.

 = How to Transfer WordPress to another Host or Domain by Using a WP STAGING Backup The pro version of WP STAGING can backup your whole WordPress website.
-(In the future we are implementing a basic free version of our sophisticated backup feature into this free version as well)
+(In the future, we are implementing a basic free version of our sophisticated backup feature into this free version as well)
 With this backup function, you can backup and copy your entire WordPress website to another domain, new host, or new server very easily, and often faster and more reliable than with any other existing backup plugins.
-Have a look at [https://wp-staging.com/docs/how-to-migrate-your-wordpress-site-to-a-new-host/](this article) which gives a good introduction into the backup feature.
+Have a look at [https://wp-staging.com/docs/how-to-migrate-your-wordpress-site-to-a-new-host/](this article), which introduces the backup feature.

 = Can I give you some feedback for WP STAGING Backup & Cloning? = This plugin has been created in thousands of hours and works even with the smallest shared web hosting package.
-We also use enterprise-level approved testing coding environment to make sure that the cloning and backup process run rock-solid on your system.
+We also use an enterprise-level approved testing coding environment to ensure that the cloning and backup process runs rock-solid on your system.
-If you are a developer you will probably like to hear that we use Codeception and PHPUnit for our backup software.
+If you are a developer, you will probably like to hear that we use Codeception and PHPUnit for our backup software.

-As there are infinite variations of possible server constellations it still can happen that something does not work for you 100%.
+As there are infinite variations of possible server constellations, it still can happen that something does not work for you 100%.
 In that case, please open a [support request](https://wp-staging.com/support/ "support request") and describe your issue.

 == Official Site ==